-Board of Directors Hillsboro Community Improvement Corporation 130 N. High Street Hillsboro, Ohio 45133
+Members of the Board Hillsboro Community Improvement Corporation 130 N. High Street Hillsboro, Ohio 45133

-Management is responsible for the accompanying financial statements of the Hillsboro Community Improvement Corporation, a component unit of the City of Hillsboro, as of and for the year ended December 31, 2023, which collectively comprise the Corporation's basic financial statements as listed in the table of contents, and the related notes to the financial statements in accordance with accounting principles generally accepted in the United States of America.
+Management is responsible for the accompanying financial statements of the Hillsboro Community Improvement Corporation, Highland County, Ohio (the Corporation) as of and for the year ended December 31, 2024, which collectively comprise the Corporation's basic financial statements as listed in the table of contents, and the related notes to the financial statements in accordance with accounting principles generally accepted in the United States of America.
 We have performed a compilation engagement in accordance with Statements on Standards for Accounting and Review Services promulgated by the Accounting and Review Services Committee of the AICPA.
 We did not audit or review the financial statements, nor were we required to perform any procedures to verify the accuracy or the completeness of the information provided by management.
 We do not express an opinion, a conclusion, nor provide any form of assurance on these financial statements.

-Accounting principles generally accepted in the United States of America requires that management's discussion and analysis be presented to supplement the basic financial statements.
+Accounting principles generally accepted in the United States of America requires that required supplementary information, including management's discussion and analysis, be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting and for placing the basic financial statements in an appropriate operational, economic, or historical context.
 The information is the responsibility of management.
 The information was subjected to our compilation engagement; however, we have not audited or reviewed the information and do not express an opinion, a conclusion, nor provide any assurance on such information.